-Rick Stein OBE is an English chef, restaurateur, cookery book author and television presenter.
+Rick Stein CBE is an English chef, restaurateur, cookery book author and television presenter.
 He has written over 20 cookery books, an autobiography and made over 30 programmes including 12 cookery series.
 He has also cooked for The Queen and Prince Philip, Tony Blair, Margaret Thatcher and French President, Jacques Chirac.

 Rick is best known for a love of fresh seafood and made his name in the 90’s with his earliest books and television series based on his life as chef and owner of The Seafood Restaurant in the fishing port of Padstow on the North Coast of Cornwall which celebrated its 40th anniversary in 2015.
 As he said at the time “nothing is more exhilarating than fresh fish simply cooked.”

 Since then he has expanded his horizons to cover numerous journeys over the world in search of great dishes, and also increased his business empire.

 Rick saw great success in 2017, being awarded a CBE in the Queen’s New Year’s Honours, winning Best Food Personality at the Observer Food Monthly Awards, Special Contribution Award at The Travel Media Awards and Outstanding Contribution to Travel at the National Geographic Traveller Awards.
 In late 2017, Rick Stein The Road to Mexico aired on BBC and the accompanying book was published by Ebury.
 They focus on a culinary adventure Rick first took in 1968 from San Francisco to Oaxaca in the south of Mexico.

 Rick and his wife Sarah launched a range of homewares called Coves of Cornwall – a blue and white range of tableware all featuring the topography of Rick’s favourite beaches in North Cornwall.